How to Get ESL Jobs Abroad By RegionBy Camille Turner

 While you can find English teaching jobs in just about any corner of the world, Asia currently has the highest demand for ESL teachers.
-Countries such as China, Japan, and South Korea have an almost never-ending supply of jobs available for ESL teachers, both abroad and online.
+Countries such as Japan and South Korea have an almost never-ending supply of jobs available for ESL teachers, both abroad and online.
 Countries outside of Asia that have an especially large ESL teaching market include Mexico, Russia, and the United Arab Emirates.
 These countries have plenty of government programs, private schools, and language institutes that are seeking ESL teachers.

 What are the regional differences when it comes to getting ESL jobs?